ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The accompanying notes form an integral part of these financial statements.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000062_9f561c8011f73cdee6da8b5d6e331c59166f9f783fd2ee77982163b0e9a9df1f.png)
+**Description**: The image contains two lines of text in a serif font, colored a muted purple.
+The first line reads "NOTES TO THE" and the second, larger line reads "FINANCIAL STATEMENTS".

 Year ended 31 December 2022